Human Cannonball (Marvel Comics)

-Human Cannonball is a fictional character, a supervillain appearing in American comic books published by Marvel Comics.
+Human Cannonball (Jack Pulver) is a supervillain appearing in American comic books published by Marvel Comics.

 Publication history

-The Human Cannonball first appeared in The Incredible Hulk #3 (Sept.
-1962) as a member of the Circus of Crime, and was created by Stan Lee and Jack Kirby.
+The Human Cannonball first appeared in The Incredible Hulk #3 (September 1962) as a member of the Circus of Crime, and was created by Stan Lee and Jack Kirby.

-The character subsequently appears in The Amazing Spider-Man #16 (Sept.
-1964), #22 (March 1965), The Avengers #22 (Nov.
-1965), The Amazing Spider-Man Annual #2 (1965), Thor #145-147 (Oct.–Dec.
-1967), Marvel Spectacular #15-17 (July–Sept.
-1975), Super-Villain Team-Up #8 (Oct.
-1976), Ghost Rider #72-73 (Sept.–Oct.
-1982), and X-Men and Power Pack #3 (Feb.
-2006).
+The character subsequently appears in The Amazing Spider-Man #16 (September 1964), #22 (March 1965), The Avengers #22 (November 1965), The Amazing Spider-Man Annual #2 (1965), Thor #145-147 (October–December 1967), Marvel Spectacular #15-17 (July–September 1975), Super-Villain Team-Up #8 (October 1976), Ghost Rider #72-73 (September–October 1982), and X-Men and Power Pack #3 (February 2006).

 The Human Cannonball appeared as part of the "Circus of Crime" entry in The Official Handbook of the Marvel Universe Deluxe Edition #2.

 Fictional character biography

-Jack Pulver was born in Burbank, California.
-He is a member of the criminal organization, the Circus of Crime, and works as a human cannonball and acrobat who specializes in being shot out of a cannon.
+Jack Pulver is a member of the Circus of Crime, and works as a human cannonball and acrobat who specializes in being shot out of a cannon.
 He wears a costume and helmet that protects him from injury.
 He initially wears a red crash helmet and purple jumpsuit.
-In a battle with the Hulk, he has himself shot out of his cannon at the Green Goliath with no other weapon but a replica of Thor's hammer.
+In a battle with the Hulk, he has himself shot out of his cannon at him with no other weapon but a replica of Thor's hammer.
 The Hulk punches him right up through the top of the circus tent.
-This stunt, and subsequent dialogue, makes it pretty clear that Jack is not all that smart.
+This stunt, and subsequent dialogue, makes it clear that Jack is not particularly intelligent.

 When the Circus of Crime next appears, Jack has changed his outfit.
 His costume is now orange and he has replaced the crash helmet with a metal bullet-shaped hat so he can use his head as a battering ram.
-It doesn't help him.
-Spider-Man and Daredevil ride him through the air like a bucking bronco and steer him into a crash with a group of circus rubes.
+However, this does not help him in battle with Spider-Man and Daredevil, who steer him into a crash with a group of circus rubes.

 Frustrated by this defeat, Cannonball is more than willing to throw in with the Clown, Princess Python and Great Gambonnos.
 They kick the Ringmaster out and become the Masters of Menace, a name Princess Python thinks up, led by the Clown.
 With the Great Gambannos he robs some paintings as he is used to batter through a door and knocks out Jameson using his helmet, placing him in hospital.
 When Spider-Man attacks the Masters at their hideout, the web-slinger "wonks" Cannonball on the top of his bullet hat, crumpling it and knocking it down over his eyes.
 He rejoins the Ringmaster when he fails to lure Hawkeye, Quicksilver and the Scarlet Witch into the group.
 Quicksilver easily defeats him.

 Cannonball and the Circus later battle a series of heroes including Luke Cage, Namor, and the Shroud, the Hulk, Howard the Duck, Power Pack, Generation X, Spider-Man, and Devil Dinosaur and Moon-Boy.

-Human Cannonball later appeared as a member of Hood's crime syndicate.
+Human Cannonball later appears as a member of Hood's crime syndicate.